Database Query activity

 Discard Changes: After making changes, click to close the configuration without saving changes made to any step.
 A message asks you to confirm that you want to discard changes.

 After configuring a Database Query activity, you can use it within an operation or script as described below.
-In addition, if you are running into record limits imposed by the target, you may want to use chunking.

 Database Query activities can be used as a source with these operation patterns: